isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-keep-wasps-away-from-playsets/index.md

 These nests trick the wasps into believing that other wasps have already settled into that specific region.
 Since wasps are territorial in nature, they cant settle where other wasps are present.
 So they end up moving away.

-I bought a ready
-- made wasp nest from Amazon.
+I bought a ready-made wasp nest from Amazon.
 However, you can make one yourself.
 Its pretty simple.
 Take brown paper and crumple it.
 Fill this brown bag with other papers to make it gain more volume.
 Hang it on your playset and wait for the results.

 ###  3. Use Wasp and Hornet Spray